Cooperative data-driven modeling: Discussion

 \section{Discussion}

-In Section \ref{sec:numerical_exp}, we show the results for only one architecture configuration, therefore, in this section we elaborate on CDDM robustness to the GRU architecture, varying the number of units and hidden state size.
+We want to highlight that all the above-mentioned results for both case studies are robust to the hyperparameter choice.
+For simplicity of presenting the previous results, they refer to a particular architecture configuration.
+However, in this section we elaborate on the robustness of the CDDM approach presented herein by considering different GRU architectures, varying the number of units and hidden state size.
 In addition, we elaborate on the knowledge transfer effect and analyze the portion of parameters shared between tasks and the ones dedicated only to one task.